Kaiqi-Liang/CITS3005-Project/README.md

 ### Required

-- Every prerequisite for a level X unit should have a level less than or equal to X
+- Every prerequisite for a level X unit should not have a level higher than X
 - No unit should be its own prerequisite
 - No major should require more than 80 contact hours for the same level of units